To get the most out of your retirement financially, read our five tips to help you maximise your pension pot.

 If you retire today at 65, a £25,000 retirement pot could be converted into a guaranteed income of about £1,500 per year (£125 per month) until you die.

 If you retire younger it might be less.
 If you retire older, or have health issues – which means you may qualify for an enhanced annuity - it might be more.

 Annuity rates rise and fall.
 Generally they're low when interest rates are low.

 Although they could fall further, when you come to retire they could well be higher.

 In 10 years, you might – for example – be able to convert a £25,000 pot into £2,000 or £2,500 per year.

 3. Estimate your state benefits

-Get a projection of the state pension you'll be entitled to through the web page Get a State Pension statement.
+Get a projection of the state pension you'll be entitled to through the state pension statement on the government website.